 Hard Anodized Cookware vs. Non-stick cookware

-Non-stick cookware has been a mainstay in millions of home kitchens around the world, since the slippery non-coating for pans, pots and skillets that prevents food from sticking, was discovered in the 1940′s and marketed to the public in the 1950′s by DuPont as Teflon coated non-stick cookware.
-Professional chefs quickly found Teflon coated non-stick cookware unsuitable for the riggers of an industrial kitchen, and began searching for PFOA free non-stick cookware.
-This is due to Teflon is not recommended for heavy daily use and high stove top and oven temperatures that are customary in professional kitchens.
-Teflon coated cookware is not recommended for use above 350 degrees Fahrenheit, and once Teflon coated pans are scratched or chipped, they must be thrown out.
-This is due to once Teflon is scratched, toxic PTFE or PFOA particles can be transferred to the food, where these odorless particulates can contaminate food and lead to potentially dangerous health risks.
-Also, Teflon coated pans are not useful for baking and broiling, since baked foods are frequently cooked at temperatures above 400° Fahrenheit, and high temperatures above 350 ° F have been shown to cause the Teflon coating to begin to liquefy and leach into the food.
+Non-stick cookware has been a mainstay in millions of home kitchens around the world, since the smooth coating for pans, pots and skillets that prevents food from sticking was discovered in the 1940′s, and marketed to the public in the 1950′s by DuPont as Teflon® coated non-stick cookware.
+While Teflon coated cookware was an immediate hit with home cooks, professional chefs quickly found Teflon coated non-stick cookware unsuitable for the rigors and high heat of an industrial kitchen.
+Teflon is not recommended for heavy daily use, the coating can scratch or chip easily with metal utensils rendering it useless and even dangerous, and high stove top and oven temperatures that are often above 400 degrees in professional kitchens can damage the non-stick coating.
+High heat can actually cause Teflon to liquefy and give off toxic fumes when the pans are exposed to heat above 450 degrees for an extended time, and some studies show that toxic PTFE or PFOA particles can be transferred to the food, where these odorless particulates can contaminate food and lead to potentially dangerous health risks.
+With these risks and cost of having to replace pans frequently lead professional chefs to seek an alternative to Teflon coated non stick pans.

 Searching for a Alternative to Teflon coated Non-Stick Cookware